Administrative Policies

 Possession, Use and Distribution of Alcoholic Beverages

-The possession, use and distribution of Alcoholic Beverages on University Property or at a University-Sponsored Event is prohibited unless prior authorization is obtained, in writing, from the appropriate Authorizing Official.
+The possession, use and distribution of Alcoholic Beverages on University Property or at a University-Sponsored Event is prohibited unless prior authorization is obtained from the appropriate Authorizing Official or their delegate.
 The University's Authorizing Officials are:

-1. The Chief Risk Officer for the possession, use and distribution of Alcoholic Beverages at the University Park campus;
+1. The Dean or Unit Budget Executive for the possession, use and distribution of Alcoholic Beverages at the University Park campus.

-2. The Dean of the College of Medicine for the possession, use and distribution of Alcoholic Beverages at the College of Medicine; and
+2. The Dean of the College of Medicine for the possession, use and distribution of Alcoholic Beverages at the College of Medicine.

 3. The Chancellor of the Commonwealth Campus with respect to events held at such campus.